JohnSiegel/parse_json/README.md

 ### *NO CODE GENERATION OR REFLECTION*

 parse_json uses named parameters from your constructor to match JSON keys.
-It supports many features such as optionals, nested types, polymorphism/inheritance, and containers.
+It supports many features such as optionals, nested types, polymorphism/inheritance, enums, and collections.
 It is also type-safe, meaning that if you try to deserialize a JSON object into a type that doesn't match, it will throw an error.

 ## Getting Started